begmuhommet/low-ops-docs/docs/platform/administration/users/membership.md

 # Managing User Team Membership

-This guide provides step-by-step instructions for managing a user's team membership in the Administration section of the Low-Ops Portal.
+This guide provides step-by-step instructions for managing a user's team membership in the Administration section.

 ## Adding a User to a Team